 - Funding during your study: The ME faculty are highly active in research and have funding from the National Science Foundation (NSF), Department of Defense (DoD), Air Force Office of Sponsored Research (AFOSR), the National Institutes of Health (NIH), the National Institute of Standards and Technology (NIST), and industrial companies like WMATA and Carl Zeiss.
 These offer hands-on, research-based learning and financial support to motivated and competent students of all levels.
 In addition, there are a large number of scholarships, internships, and job opportunities to which you can apply for additional support while pursuing your degree.

 - Career opportunities: UDC is surrounded by a large number of industries, federal institutions, and premier research institutions.
 Our mechanical engineering students are employed at the National Aeronautics and Space Administration (NASA), the Naval Research Lab (NRL), Northrop Grumman, Booz Allen Hamilton, and Boeing and other intuitions.

-- Laboratories and resources: The ME department has received five brand new educational and research laboratories to give our students the best possible quality learning experience.
+- Laboratories and resources: The ME department has educational and research laboratories to give our students the best possible quality learning experience.
 Some of our state-of the-art labs are dedicated for biomedical engineering, renewable energy, advanced manufacturing with 3D printing, and nanotechnology.

 - Student activities: The ME department has some of the most active student groups on campus such as the American Society of Mechanical Engineers (ASME), Society of Women Engineers (SWE), and the National Society of Black Engineers (NSBE).
 While preparing for a bright future, our students travel all around the US and participate in engineering conferences, outreach, and competitions to have a fun-filled and memorable college experience.